revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 workspace and not the hierarchical model.
 Thus, we use the workspace assignment operator `=` instead of the constant node assignment `<-`.

-> Save your current working version of `mcmc_CEFBDRP_Ranges.Rev` in the `scripts` directory.
+>Save your current working version of `mcmc_CEFBDP_Specimens.Rev` in the `scripts` directory.
 {:.instruction}

-We will now move on to the next Rev file and will complete `mcmc_CEFBDRP_Ranges.Rev` in section {% ref Exercise-CompleteMCMC %}.
+We will now move on to the next Rev file and will complete `mcmc_CEFBDP_Specimens.Rev` in section {% ref Exercise-CompleteMCMC %}.

 {% subsection The Fossilized Birth-Death Process | Exercise-ModelFBD %}

-In this section we will define the models described in section
-{% ref Intro-FBD %} above.
-If
-necessary, please review the graphical models depicted for the fossilized birth-death process ({% ref fig_fbd_gm %}).

 > Open your text editor and create the fossilized birth-death model file
 > called `{{ fbdr_script }}` in the `scripts` directory.
+>
+>Enter the Rev code provided in this section in the new model file.
 {:.instruction}

+This file will define the models described in sections
+{% ref Intro-FBD %} and {% ref Intro-TipSampling %} above.
+If
+necessary, please review the graphical models depicted for the fossilized birth-death process ({% ref fig_fbd_gm %}) and the likelihood of the tip sampling process ({% ref fig_tipsampling_gm %}).

-{% subsubsection Speciation and Extinction Rates | Exercise-FBD-SpeciationExtinction %}
+### Speciation and Extinction Rates {#subsub:Exercise-FBD-SpeciationExtinction}

 Two key parameters of the FBD process are the speciation rate (the rate at which lineages are added to the tree, denoted by $\lambda$ in